Adopting a Baby in California: What Are Your Options?

 What Types of Adoptions are Available?

-- The most well-known option is known as an independent adoption, and it is often facilitated by standalone adoption agencies.
+- The most well-known option is known as independent adoption, and it is often facilitated by standalone adoption agencies.
 The agencies approve and place children available for adoption in qualified homes.

 - Private adoptions involve prospective adoptive parents and the birth parent/s coordinating directly, without an intermediary like an adoption agency.